Table of Contents

 Oriental small-clawed otter/ Asian small-clawed otter (Aonyx cinerea)

-- Semiaquatic mammals which feed on fish and shellfish, and also other invertebrates, amphibians, birds and small mammals.
+- Semiaquatic mammals which feed on fish, amphibians, birds and small mammals.

 - It is a smallest otter species in the world.